electron/website/docs/latest/tutorial/tutorial-6-publishing-updating.md

 :::tip Drafting releases before publishing

-Notice that we're creating a draft of our release in this step.
+Notice that you have configured Forge to publish your release as a draft.
 This will allow you to see the release with its generated artifacts without actually publishing it to your end users.
 You can manually publish your releases via GitHub after writing release notes and